-OFFICE HOURS: Every Wednesday from 9:00am - 10:00am, I will hold virtual Office Hours.
-Students are invited to join in on these via the Zoom link (provided under Course Resources on Canvas) as desired.
-This is a good time to check in with me about questions, discuss upcoming assignments, alert me to anything that I should know about your personal situation, or simply check-in and chat.
+During the summer I will not hold formal office hours.
+However, I am available to meet with any student who requests a time to connect.
+These can be set up either in person at my office (AT-135 on the main Eureka campus) or via a private Zoom link.
+These opportunities can be a good time to check in with me about questions, discuss upcoming assignments, alert me to anything that I should know about your personal situation, or simply check-in and chat.